claws/quadcopter/doc/naza-m-lite/transmitter/index.rst

 ----------------

 Insert the Bind plug into the BIND/BATT port of the AR610 receiver.
 Power up the receiver.
-I poewred it up using the throttle cable from the MC and connected a battery to the MC via the VU device.
+I powered it up using the throttle cable from the MC and connected a battery to the MC via the VU device.
 The receiver starts to flash with its orange LED.
 While holding the Trainer switch on I then powered on the transmitter.
 The transmitter starts in binding mode and after a short while